 Scotland has a separate legal system from England.
 Whilst there are many similarities between the English and Scottish legal systems there are also many differences.
 This is especially true when it comes to buying property in Scotland.
 Here’s a list of the more frequently asked questions we have been asked by people moving to Scotland or who are first time buyers.

 Who sells property in Scotland?

-We have traditional estate agents but you will also find that solicitors frequently act as estate agents.
+We have estate agents but you will also find that solicitor firms will have estate agency which keeps the selling process all under one roof.
 Across Scotland solicitors estate agents have formed a Solicitors' Property Centre - HSPC is the Highland area’s SPC.
 The SPC’s allow you to see a large selection of property being sold in the local area.
 Although most sellers engage the services of a solicitor estate agent or traditional estate agent some sellers will sell privately by advertising in a local newspaper and/or on the internet.
 We would recommend you use a solicitor estate agent as you are getting a professional experienced service with excellent marketing through the SPC group.

 What happens when I see a property I like?

 If you don't want to miss out on the chance to offer you should instruct a firm of Scottish solicitors to act for you and "note your interest" in the property with the selling agent.
 A note of interest does not oblige you to make an offer so you are not committing yourself in any way.
 It simply indicates that you are interested in the property and wish to be told if a “closing date” for offers is set.
 If the property is being sold privately it is not always possible to note interest.
 See our solicitors page to contact a solicitor to work on your behalf.

 What is a Home Report?